prateekchachra/EburyTest/README.md

-Ebury Sr. Mobile Developer Test
+# Ebury Sr. Mobile Developer Test

+This repository includes the Mobile Application and the Backend.
+Both of them have to be run simultaneously for the app to function properly.

-# Parts
+### Parts
 [Mobile Application](./EburyApp/README.md)
 [Backend](./EburyBackend/README.md)